RedisLabs/redislabs-docs/content/rs/security/admin-console-security/user-security.md

 ## LDAP integration

-As of version 6.0.20, Redis Enterprise Software integrates [Lightweight Directory Access Protocol](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) (LDAP) authentication and authorization into its [role-based access controls]({{<relref "rs/security/passwords-users-roles.md##olebased-access-control">}}) (RBAC).
+In version 6.0.20, Redis Enterprise Software integrated [Lightweight Directory Access Protocol](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) (LDAP) authentication and authorization into its [role-based access controls]({{<relref "rs/security/passwords-users-roles.md##olebased-access-control">}}) (RBAC).
 You can now use LDAP to authorize access to the admin console and to authorize database access.

 To learn more, including how to set up LDAP or to migrate an existing LDAP integration to the new mechanism, see [LDAP authentication]({{<relref "rs/security/ldap/">}}).